• Skip to primary navigation

 As for the red hue of the cake’s batter, that can be attributed to the use of beet juice in the times of World War II rationing.
 Because sugar (along with butter and other staples) were not as easy to acquire, bakers began using beet juice or puree which resulted in the bright red color.

-There are a number of places that lay claim to having invented the red velvet cake including the Waldorf-Astoria Hotel in New York in the 1930’s but others claim that it was being served as early as the 1860’s at Stein’s Bakery in Dallas.
+There are a number of places that lay claim to having invented the red velvet cake including the Waldorf-Astoria Hotel in New York in the 1930’s but others claim that it was being served as early as the 1860’s at Stein’s Bakery in Dallas

 Southerners claim that its roots are in the United States’ south and it is certainly a popular dessert at southern gatherings.
 Even if it wasn’t a southern creation, the dessert does have a southern-based film to thank for its contemporary popularity.